digitaldrummerj/digitaldrummerj.me/content/blog/2016/ionic-v2-setup-osx.md

 published: true
 series: ["ionic2-setup"]
 tag: ionic2-setup
+toc: true
 title: Ionic v2 - Setup on OSx

 ---

 In order to work with the Ionic framework there is a bit of software installs and configuration that needs to happen in order to deploy to devices.
 However, many of the guides out there leave out a number of steps that tripped me up when I first started using Ionic.

 This guide will go through all of the steps needed for deploying to an Android and iOS device using a Mac.

-* TOC
-{:toc}

 ## General Install Steps

 For the first part of this tutorial, we will be installing everything to do Ionic development and test your application in Google Chrome.
 This will be how you will do about 80% of your development since deploying to a device or emulator can be time consuming.

 ### Node

+{{< blockquote class="warning" >}}
->If you already have Node installed, you can skip this section.
+If you already have Node installed, you can skip this section.
-{:.warning}
+{{</blockquote>}}

 1. Download the LTS version of node from [https://www.nodejs.org](https://www.nodejs.org)
     * If you are using Chrome to download, it may tell you that a file with a pkg extension could be harmful to your computer and ask if you want to keep the file.
 Make sure to click on the keep button.